-CG SUPRT is available to all active duty members, civilian and nonappropriated fund employees, members of the Selected Reserve and their family members.
-CG SUPRT provides health coaching, money coaching, professional counseling, education and referral services for a variety of issues such as:
+CG SUPRT is available to all active duty members, civilian and nonappropriated funded employees, members of the Selected Reserve and their family members.
+CG SUPRT provides health coaching, money coaching, professional counseling, education, and referral services for a variety of issues such as:

 |Marital and family problems

 ||Career transition issues

 ||Legal and financial challenges

 Counseling sessions are provided in-person, telephonically or by video.
 Other services are typically provided telephonically or online.
 CG SUPRT services are provided at no cost to the eligible members.
 If you need help beyond the services of CG SUPRT, a counselor will work with you to find additional resources that you can afford or that are covered by your health benefits.

 Health coaching is a valuable resource provided by CG SUPRT.
 You can partner with a health coach in a thought-provoking and creative process to promote healthy lifestyle change, including weight management, smoking cessation and stress management.
 With help from your coach, you will establish a vision, clear goals and action steps to achieve your health goal.